 - Identity or Cultural Abuse- In a relationship where one individual has a certain cultural identity that differentiates the way they live from the common culture around them, abusers will often threaten their partner by saying that they will use their culture against them (i.e. threatening to tell an LGBT community member's family and friends that they are secretly gay) or will force them to not partake in their culture (which may come in the form restricting them from observing religious rights).

-- Emotional and Verbal Abuse- Emotional and verbal abuse is also a type of abuse that affects an individual's mental health.
+- Emotional and Verbal Abuse- Emotional and verbal abuse is a type of abuse that affects an individual's mental health.
 With verbal abuse, the abuser will break down their partner's self-confidence until they feel that the abuser is the only person who loves them.
 They will use these lies and statements to isolate the person who is being abused to exercise control over them.

 - Sexual Abuse- The term sexual abuse often denotes rape or other forced sexual activity, and in some cases, this is true in an abusive relationship.
 However, sexual abuse can also include partners who withhold sex as a means to punish their significant other for something that they have said or done.
 As with the other forms of abuse, this is meant as a way to control their partner and make it difficult to say no to them.

-Think You Need Couple's Therapy?
+Think You Need Couples Therapy?

 As you can see from the information above, there are plenty of reasons why a couple may need to seek help from a relationship counselor.
-If any of the previously mentioned indicators sound familiar, you and your partner may likely need to seek out a counselor.
-It's important to make sure that you do not delay as the relationship will slowly fall into a state of disrepair over time.
+If any of the previously mentioned indicators sound familiar, you and your partner may need to seek out a counselor.
+It's important to make sure that you do not delay because the relationship will slowly fall into a state of disrepair.
 However, there is hope!
 A large number of licensed counselors who specifically work with couples can be found online.
-Online counseling gives couples the freedom to choose the right therapist for them and to allows them to speak with someone that is not necessarily in their area.
+Online counseling gives couples the freedom to choose the right therapist for them and allows them to speak with someone that is not necessarily in their area.
 If you are still unsure whether or not you and your partner should seek counseling, speaking with a counselor online is easy and will better help clarify your situation and the necessary course of action.